 - We can help you develop a housing plan so you can work towards finding a permanent home

 Our aim to help you stay in your accommodation and we will be happy to contact your landlord or mortgage provider to negotiate on your behalf.
 There are a range of homelessness prevention measures that we can use to help you if you are in danger of losing your accommodation:

-If you have nowhere to stay tonight you may be eligible to be provided with emergency accommodation, however this will depend on your personal circumstances.
-The Council does not have a duty to provide emergency accommodation to everyone who is homeless and you will need to contact the Housing Options Service for an assessment of whether you meet the criteria for accommodation to be provided.
+If you have nowhere to stay tonight you may be eligible for emergency accommodation but this will depend on your personal circumstances.
+The council does not have a duty to provide emergency accommodation to everyone who is homeless and you will need to contact the Housing Options Service for an assessment to see if you meet the criteria.

-• Do you have a local connection to the Allerdale Borough Council area?
+- Do you have a local connection to the Allerdale area?